blinchk/banking-app/README.md

 ### Build

-Solution can be easily build with Gradle, use `gradle build` or `./gradlew build` for it.
+Solution can be easily built with Gradle, use `gradle build` or `./gradlew build` for it.

 ### Run